camunda/camunda-docs/docs/guides/getting-started-java-spring.md

 2. In **Variables**, insert the JSON object `{"total": 100}`.
 3. Click **Start**.

 From Operate, you should now notice a process instance running.
-You'll notice the process has stopped at **Charge credit card**, because we'll need to configure a job worker.
+You'll notice the process instance is waiting at **Charge credit card**, because we'll need to configure a job worker.

 ## Step 6: Implement a service task